DIY Hicat® Adaptation

 Once you’ve made the cuts clean up the coir edges on the two halves with secateurs but hang on to the off-cuts for later.

-You’ll need the unit to set for at least 24 hours in a standing position so make sure that your cats are not allowed to play on it & that it’s safely secured.
+You’ll need the unit to set for at least 24 hours in a standing position so make sure that your cats are not allowed to play on it & that it’s safely secured - while waiting you can make up some fibres to use to cover the join.

 Good luck with your project & if you have any questions regarding the above notes please get in touch